Walks in Dublin: 21+ beautiful Walks & Hikes According to a Local

 18) Bushy Park

-Bushy Park is located on the South Side of Dublin City in an area called Terenure.
 The large park is the perfect place to spend a sunny afternoon, bring a picnic along and enjoy the scenery.

-The park is home to Football pitches, ponds, tennis courts, playgrounds and skateparks.
-It is also a lovely place to begin the River Dodder walk.
-The park is particularly beautiful in the Autumn time.
+It is also a lovely place to begin the River Dodder walk and the park is particularly beautiful in the Autumn time.

 The Firhouse Weir, the Dodder, Dublin, Ireland